nocejo/trev/README.md

     Review every task containing amsterdam in its description, starting at the top of the list and marking/unmarking with start/stop.

-- trev ++call -T 'Make these phone calls\\!' -t 'These are high-urgency actionable tasks\\!' urgency.over:12 +READY
+- trev -T 'Make these phone calls\\!' -t 'These are high-urgency actionable tasks!' ++call  urgency.over:12 +READY

     Review every task with an urgency.over:12 and marked +READY, starting at the top of the list and marking/unmarking with mod +call/-call.
 'Make these phone calls!' and 'These are high-urgency actionable tasks!' appear respectively at the end of upper and lower labels.
-Remark the necessary escaping \\! .
+Remark the necessary escaping quotation marks.